 Substack and Ghost are 2 of the most popular options for creators these days.

-Ghost vs Substack: comparison summary
+Ghost vs Substack summary

-- Good search engine optimization (SEO);
+- Fantastic search engine optimization (SEO);

 - The websites are fast;